HardSnipeSol/Solana-Market-Maker/README.md

 - Keep your Solana wallet keypair file secure and never share it with anyone.

 ## CONTACT
-For full version message me on one of the below.
+For full version message me on:
 Telegram: [devsharplabs](https://t.me/devsharplabs)
 Discord: `@devsharplabs` or user id: (782226818441936906)